Prehistoric Sites

 Excavation of Catalhöyük involved uncovering one of the world’s oldest and largest Neolithic settlements, located in present-day Turkey.
 This archaeological site, dating back over 9,000 years, provides crucial insights into early human civilization, architecture, and social organization.
 The excavation revealed intricate mud-brick houses and intricate wall paintings, shedding light on daily life and cultural practices.

-See also Unearthing of the Elgin Marbles
+See also Excavation of the Tomb of Seuthes III

 Archaeologists found evidence of an advanced society at Catalhöyük, with elaborate burial rituals, specialized craftsmanship, and a complex economy.
 The site displayed a unique urban layout, devoid of roads but interconnected by pathways and ladders, suggesting a tightly-knit community.
 Excavations unearthed artifacts such as obsidian tools, pottery, and figurines, indicating a sophisticated culture with trade networks and artistic expression.